mr3862/edav_comparative_mosaic/comparative_study.md

 from vcd (Visualizing Categorical Data) package, geom\_mosaic from ggmosaic package etc.

-Currently, there is limited online help or guidance to use those functions.
-The existing documentation of those functions is not user-friendly for the beginners.
+Currently, there is inadequate online help or guidance to use those functions.
+Moreover, the existing documentation of these functions is not user-friendly for beginners.
 It has a limited number of examples and test cases.

-In the following sections, we are going to discuss a comparative study of vcd::mosaic and geom\_mosaic.
-Our goal is to describe different aspects of these functions with some user-friendly examples and detail explanation the parameters, and finally to compare ease of use of each of the functions.
+In the following sections, we are going to discuss a comparative study of `vcd::mosaic` and `geom_mosaic`.
+Our goal is to describe different aspects of these functions with some user-friendly examples and detail explanation of some of the parameters, and finally to compare ease-of-use & effectiveness of each of the functions.

-In this study, we try to explain how to use these two functions to produce different mosaic plots.
-We have elborate some of the necessary parameters/arguments in detail that are used in the functions.
-As a matter of fact, a new user will able to understand very easily what he needs to provide to the function.
-Finally, we showed which function is better in which scenario such as vcd::mosaic is better in some cases whereas geom\_mosaic is better other cases based one the avaialbe data and the objective.
+In this study, we tried to explain how to use these two functions to produce different mosaic plots.
+We have elaborated some of the necessary parameters/ arguments in detail that are used in the functions.
+As a matter of fact, it will be easy to learn for a new user.
+Finally, we showed which function is better in which scenario such as `vcd::mosaic` is better in some cases whereas `geom_mosaic` is better in other cases based on the available data and the objective.

 To demonstrate different aspects of these functions, we will use the Titanic dataset to plot different mosaic plots.